 Expand description

--ified QUIC connections powered by [quiche].
+async-ified QUIC connections powered by quiche.

-Hooking up a [quiche::Connection] to [tokio]’s executor and IO primitives
+Hooking up a quiche::Connection to [tokio]’s executor and IO primitives

-to control the connection.
+requires an ApplicationOverQuic to control the connection.
 The

 application exposes a small number of callbacks which are executed whenever